shloke01/Poker/README.md

 Authors:
 James Lim and Shloke Meresh

+This is a program that implements a full-functional poker game across a distributed system.
+It utilizes parallel processing and thread synchronization to take care of the game logic simultaneously between all users.
+Steps to run the program are outlined below.

 Citations:
     1. Code derived from the work of Charlie Curtsinger
     2. Poker hand evaluator library from https://github.com/HenryRLee/PokerHandEvaluator.
 Download this library in order for the program to run.
 The makefile will take care of compiling it correctly.